ethagnawl/peterdohertys.website/blog-posts/dab-of-duck.md

 As implied above, I have not yet used DuckDB for Real Work and can't speak to issues like performance at scale, read/write contention, working cross-platform or trying to reuse DuckDB SQL in Postgres.
 I am going to look for excuses to use it going forward and may write follow up posts as I learn more.
 Stay tuned!

-## P.S.
-If you enjoyed this post and need help exploring unconventional data sets, standing up cloud infrastructure in a responsible manner or making computers talk to each other, [let's chat](https://peterdohertys.website/contact.html)!

 Also, check out the next post in my series on DuckDB: [Full-Text Search with DuckDB](https://peterdohertys.website/blog-posts/full-text-search-w-duckdb.html)

 ## Updates